b00731976/SCP_Foundation_NLP_Exploration/README.md

    - It is easy to enrich the current and future data with the tags and the #of discusssions at least.
 A commit will be submitted soon

 ###### 2/ Pre-processing of the data and basic NLP implementations
-   - To first structure the project, I only implemented to date basic NLP algorithms
+   - To first structure the project, I only implemented to-date basic NLP algorithms

 ###### 3/ An Apache Spark implementation of some NLP algorithms through John Snow Labs SparkNLP.
 The implementation is done with Amazon's EMR and S3
    - A tutorial will be uploaded in the coming days